 Banh Mi is my favorite breakfast option to purchase when running late for school.
 It has such savory, complex flavors yet is so simple and easy to make at home.
-In recent years, banh mi has gained more international recognition, which I can’t help but feel very grateful and proud of.
+In recent years, banh mi has gained more international recognition, which I feel very grateful and proud of.

 For assembling the Banh Mi, the combination of banh mi toppings include:

 - Vegan sriracha mayo: I use a storebought sauce product, alternatively, you can combine 2 parts vegan mayonnaise and 1 part sriracha.

 - Pickled carrot: this adds the sour taste, you can buy a store-bought pickled carrot or prepare this ahead of time.
 Find the recipe for this in the recipe note.

 - Herbs: I keep this super simple with some fresh coriander, you can also use Thai basil instead.

 Rehydrate the wood ear mushroom by pouring hot water on it and letting it sit for 20 minutes.